 Did you know there is currently no requirement for any equestrian-related road accidents to be recorded, unless there is human injury that requires hospital treatment direct from the scene of the accident?

 A horse can be killed, or a vehicle written off, and the accident may not be recorded anywhere.
 That is why the information we gather is so important.
-The BHS campaign for safer riding on the roads, relies on information sent in by you to tell us about your experiences with horse-related road accidents.
+The BHS campaign for safer riding on the roads relies on information regarding incidents on the road sent in by you to tell us about your experiences.

 Help us to help you